I should really be studying.

-I’m not surprised considering how manic the last few weeks have been.
+I’m not surprised considering how manic the last few months have been!

 Game of Thrones is back and Monday nights are a whole load more exciting as a result (I don’t care what any of you fake fans say about how disappointing it’s been… they have a plan!
 And come the end of this season, you’ll all be eating your words.
 The biggest shocks and horrors are yet to come)

 A couple of weekends ago, I went around London walking in the footsteps of 21 amazing women, inspired by Jenni Murray’s ‘A History of Britain in 21 Women’ – a book I’d highly recommend.
 I went with one of my bestest friends and we had to battle wind and pollen to get around, but we made it through.
 I’m so glad we did it.
 It made for a really lovely day and in a way, it felt like we paid our own little tribute to each and every one of them.

 On the topic of recommendations, last weekend I saw Waitress in the theatre and it was amazing.
 It’s a comedy, but it deals with some really serious issues.
 The content is handled very sensitively and cleverly and it’s powerful.
 The music is incredible.
 Take tissues.
 Because you’ll laugh so hard you’ll cry and then you’ll just cry too.